 REBECCA EDWARDS (1571-1619)

-Rebecca Edwards was married twice by the time she was sixteen, the first time on January 30, 1586 to William Knell (d.
-June 13, 1587), an actor with the Queen’s Men who was killed in a duel while on tour.
+Rebecca Edwards was married twice by the time she was sixteen.
+On January 30, 1586, she married William Knell (d.
+June 13, 1587), an actor with the Queen’s Men.
+He was killed by John Towne, a fellow actor, while on tour at Thame, Oxfordshire.
 On March 5, 1588 a license was issued for her marriage to another member of that company, John Heminges (November 25, 1556-October 10, 1630).
 They were married on March 10, 1588 at St. Mary Aldermanbury, London.
-They had fourteen children between 1590 and 1613, including Thomasine (1595-1616+), William (1602-1649+), Margaret (bp.
+They had fourteen children between 1590 and 1613, including Thomasine (1595-1616+), William (1602-1653?), Margaret (bp.
 June 21, 1611), and four who died young.
 It has been theorized that since Heminges had been apprenticed to a grocer, he supplied food and drink to the patrons of the Globe, perhaps sending his children out to sell it.
-One of those children, Thomasine, herself married young, took her father to court in 1616 over his refusal to return shares to the Globe and Blackfriars.
-She had given them to him in trust after inheriting them from her late husband.
+One of those children, Thomasine, took her father to court in 1615 and1616 over his refusal to return shares to the Globe and Blackfriars that she had given to him in trust after inheriting them from her husband, William Ostler (d.
+December 6, 1614).
 Rebecca was buried in St. Martin Aldermanbury on September 2, 1619.

 ALICE EGERTON (c.1454-1534)